State Car Policies

 - If travel plans are canceled, you must notify the Physical Plant office at your earliest convenience.

 All travelers must obtain approval before travel starts.
 To be in travel status the destination must be at least 35 miles from the official station.
-Submit a Travel Request Form (T-1) - a travel requisition form available in School offices or by downloading the files by clicking the links - to obtain approval to use a state vehicle and/or receive reimbursement for expenses incurred while in travel status.
+Submit a Travel Authorization Form (T-1) - a travel requisition form available in School offices or by downloading the files by clicking the links - to obtain approval to use a state vehicle and/or receive reimbursement for expenses incurred while in travel status.
 The T-1 Form must contain the following information:

 - T-1 Requisition Number

 - Type of vehicle requesting: ie. car, minivan, 12-passenger van, etc.